20 Things You Need To Know To Start Your Music Career

 18. Finding The Most Authentic ‘YOU’

-As the saying goes, “stand for something, or else you fall for everything.”
+As the saying goes, “Stand for something, or else you fall for everything.”
 This holds especially true for musicians.
-Before you even begin your journey, list out your ideals and values.
+Before you even begin your journey, list your ideals and values.
 When you progress in your career, you will often find yourself in situations where you will have to compromise on certain things.
 It is okay to make those choices to get ahead but do not allow yourself to change what you stand for in your pursuit of success.

 Stand your ground.
 Stay true to who you are.

 You need to be authentic even at the pinnacle of your career.
 But what is authenticity in music?
 Authenticity transcends an artist’s music.
 It represents all the emotions and experiences that lead to creation.